codecarrotlabs/blog.codecarrot.net/_posts/business/marketing/social/instagram/2017-09-29-the-beginners-guide-to-advertising-on-instagram.md

 ### Step 2 - Create a Campaign

-Now that you've linked your Instagram account to your Faceook page, it's time to head over to the Ads Manager and create your first campaign.
+Now that you've linked your Instagram account to your Facebook page, it's time to head over to the Ads Manager and create your first campaign.
 If you're more comfortable using Power Editor, you can also create Instagram ads there.
 If you already create Facebook ads, much of this process will be familiar to you.

 In the Ads Manager, click on "+ Create Campaign" near the top left corner of the screen.